The world’s top 10 least developed countries

 The list of the 10 least developed countries

-Each country on the list features data from the Sustainable Development Report 2021 that shows how the UN Member States have moved towards achieving the 17 Sustainable Development Goals (SDGs).
-These goals represent a worldwide call to action to reduce poverty, protect the environment and ensure that all people benefit from peace and prosperity by 2030.
+In addition to the HDI, it’s worth taking a look at the data from the Sustainable Development Report 2024.
+This is because the document details how the UN Member States have progressed towards accomplishing the 17 Sustainable Development Goals (SDGs).
+These objectives serve as a global call to action to end poverty, save the environment, and guarantee everyone lives in a prosperous and secure world, all aimed to be achieved by 2030.

 Source: Sustainable Development Report